optiforziyan/vertebrates-extinction-debt/README.md

-# Half-millennium evidence suggested extinction debts of global vertebrates started since the Second Industrial Revolution
+# Half-millennium evidence suggests that extinction debts of global vertebrates started in the Second Industrial Revolution

 ## Data availability